Jenkins shared library: tutorial with examples

-You’re getting up to speed with Jenkins, and you’re mastering the art of the pipeline.
-But now that you’ve got a few projects up and running, how do you avoid repeating the same code in many different pipelines?
+You’re getting up to speed with Jenkins now and you’re mastering the art of the pipeline.
+But now you’ve got a few projects up and running, how do you avoid repeating the same common code across different pipelines?

-This tutorial will tell you the basics of setting up a Jenkins pipeline shared library, how to load the library, and how to use it in your pipelines.
+This Jenkins pipeline shared library tutorial will tell you the basics of setting up a shared pipeline, how to load the library, and how to use it in your pipelines.

-If you’re already writing custom code in your pipelines to do things like this:
+If you’re already writing code in your pipelines to do anything like this:

 • perform a code review of the application (e.g. using a tool like SonarQube)

-…then you’re probably better off adding this code into a shared library, so that other projects can use it.
+…then you’ll probably be better off putting the code for these into a shared library, so that lots of different projects can use them.

 Over time, you’ll build up a collection of these reusable functions in your Library.